tydhome/ipfs-cluster/architecture.md

 * Initialize the P2P host.
 * Initialize Consensus: start looking for a leader asap.
-* Setup RPC in all componenets: allow them to communicate with different parts of the cluster.
+* Setup RPC in all components: allow them to communicate with different parts of the cluster.
 * Bootstrap: if we are bootstrapping from another node, do the dance (contact, receive cluster peers, join consensus)
 * Cluster is up, but it is only `Ready()` when consensus is ready (which in this case means it has found a leader).
 * All components are doing its thing.